 Consider at which point each of your products becomes relevant to your target audience and build a strategy accordingly, like the very simple example below.

 Advertisers can specify whether remarketing lists should collect users from product pages on their website, informational content such as blog posts, or both, provided it’s all highly relevant to the ads the users are being shown.

 Thank you for reading this article, we hope you have found it useful!

 If you have any questions about the techniques discussed, use the contact form at the bottom of the page to get in touch or visit our Facebook page.

-Fountain and Kyan work side-by-side to deliver sector specific digital marketing insight events held every few months at Google’s Kings Cross headquarters.
+Fountain and selected industry partners deliver sector specific digital marketing insight events, held every few months at Google’s Kings Cross headquarters.

 To request an invitation to future events, click here and leave your details with us using this form.

 Category: PPC, Strategy